-CORPORATE HIGHLIGHTS FOR THE QUARTER ENDED MARCH 31, 2020
+CORPORATE HIGHLIGHTS FOR THE QUARTER ENDED JUNE 30, 2020

-During the quarter ended March 31, 2020, the Corporation
+During the quarter ended June 30, 2020, the Corporation

 - Announced that a total of fifteen targets have been defined for Curipamba, most of which are new areas that have not undergone systematic exploration or drilling.
-(See www.adventusmining.com for base map); - Commenced 2020 drill program at Curipamba project with two drill rigs for a minimum drilling budget of 10,000 metres for the evaluation of these new priority targets and the continuing advancement of engineering studies of the El Domo deposit within Curipamba; - Announced a 5,000 to 10,000-metre exploration drill program to cover both the Pijilí and Santiago projects; - Provided an update of metallurgical results for Curipamba-El Domo project with material improvements over the PEA results.
-(See "Metallurgical Test Work Update" below for more details); - Entered into the South32 Agreement with a wholly-owned subsidiary of South32 to advance the Rathkeale, Kingscourt and Fermoy projects (the "Projects") in the Limerick Basin in the Republic of Ireland by granting South32's subsidiary the right to acquire a 70% interest in the Projects by funding €3,500,000 in exploration on the Projects over a four-year period.
-(See "South32 Earn-In" below for more details); and - In response to the World Health Organization's declaration of the outbreak of the novel coronavirus, COVID-19, a global pandemic and the resulting mobility restrictions imposed by various countries, including countries where the Corporation operates, all its site activities at the Curipamba, Pijilí and Santiago projects and in Ireland were temporarily suspended and its offices continue to work remotely.
+(See www.adventusmining.com for base map); - Announced a 5,000 to 10,000-metre exploration drill program to cover both the Pijilí and Santiago projects; - Continued work on Ireland pursuant to the South32 Agreement with a wholly-owned subsidiary of South32, advancing the Rathkeale, Kingscourt and Fermoy projects (the "South32 Earn-In Projects") in the Limerick Basin in the Republic of Ireland.
+South32's subsidiary had been granted the right from Adventus to acquire a 70% interest in the South32 Earn-In Projects by funding €3,500,000 in exploration on these projects over a four-year period.
+(See "South32 Earn-In" below for more details); - Since the World Health Organization's declaration of the outbreak of the novel coronavirus, COVID-19, a global pandemic on March 11, 2020 and the resulting mobility restrictions imposed by various countries, including countries where the Corporation operates, the Corporation suspended site activities at the Curipamba, Pijilí and Santiago projects and in Ireland except for essential maintenance, provision of humanitarian aid and security, while local and national guidance are observed with respect to social distancing, sanitation and other mobilization protocols.
+Progress on planning for future technical programs continued with its offices continuing to work remotely.
+In June, announced that it will restart work in Pijilí and Santiago after developing a comprehensive mobilization protocol for its projects in Ecuador for the resumption of field activities; and - With the support of contributions from Salazar, Altius and the Nobis Group, committed up to \$300,000 in humanitarian aid support, distributed via community initiatives over 2020 and into 2021, to help alleviate the impacts of COVID-19 pandemic on the communities in Ecuador in and around the projects.
+The Corporation continues to work with Salazar and the local community leaders and government officials to identify the best initiatives and methods for providing aid in the Curipamba, Pijilí and Santiago project communities.

-Subsequent to the quarter ended March 31, 2020, the Corporation
+Subsequent to the quarter ended June 30, 2020, the Corporation